 DH has Jesuit Roots

 Father Roberto Busa, S.J.
 (1913-2011) was one of the earliest digital humanities pioneers.
 In his 1946 doctoral dissertation, Busa announced the need for a machine-generated Thomas Aquinas concordance.
 Why machine-generated?
 Because Aquinas’ works contain over 9 million words.
-Cross-referencing those words, not to mention connecting them with the many works Aquinas refers to, would take many lifetimes.
-In 1949, Busa began working on the concordance, known as the Index Thomisticus, and by 1951 he had a proof of concept machine that used punchcards.
+Cross-referencing those works, not to mention connecting them with the many texts Aquinas references, would take many lifetimes.
+In 1949, Busa began working on the concordance, known as the Index Thomisticus, and by 1951, he had a proof of concept machine that used punchcards, though the project took thirty years to complete.
 Today, it exists online.
 The Index Thomisticus was a monumental undertaking not just because of what it took to create it but also because of what inspired it.
 Father Busa noticed Aquinas’ unique use of a particular word that he wanted to explore.
 The word was “in.”

 If you would like to learn more about DS and DH, visit our Digital Scholarship Handbook.
 (The DS Methods Overview section might be especially helpful.)
 To begin learning digital skills, check out DS Learn, which has several tutorials on topics ranging from 3D modeling to data visualization to digital exhibit creation.
 And, as always, contact us, the Digital Scholarship Group, with questions or to discuss project ideas.